sghoweri/ascmats.github.io/SlumberTek.md

         </i>
 </esp-web-install-button>

 - Now follow the [Easy Model Installation](https://ascmats.github.io/EasyModeInstall.html) instructions.
-You'll know you've installed the TT-Sleep code because you'll see the name of the firmware in the install menus - **"TrampleTek Sleep Firmware"**.
+You'll know you've installed the SlumberTek code because you'll see the name of the firmware in the install menus - **"SlumberTek Firmware"**.

 ## UI element explanation (as of Firmware update 0.1.3 - 2/20/25)